Jeff Probst

-Jeffrey Lee Probst (/proʊbst/; born November 4, 1961) is an American television presenter and producer and young adult fiction writer.
+Jeff Probst (/proʊbst/; born 1961) is an American television presenter, producer, actor and young adult fiction writer.
 He is best known as the Emmy Award–winning host of the American version of the reality television show Survivor since 2000.
 He was also the host of The Jeff Probst Show, a syndicated daytime talk show produced by CBS Television Distribution from September 2012 to May 2013.

 Early life

 Probst was born at Wesley Medical Center in Wichita, Kansas, the oldest of three sons to Jerry and Barbara Probst.
 His family moved to Bellevue, Washington, when Probst was 15 years old.
-After graduating from Newport High School in 1979, Probst attended Seattle Pacific University but left before graduating to pursue a career in television.
+After graduating from Newport High School in 1979, Probst attended Seattle Pacific University, but left before graduating to pursue a career in television.
 Soon after leaving college, he began working at Boeing Motion Picture/Television studio as a producer and later narrator of marketing and training videos.